 Women's History Month Profile: Melita Balestieri

-Posted on 12 Mar 21byHigher Growth Search
+Posted on 27 Feb 23byHigher Growth Search

 As March is Women’s History Month, we’re honored to highlight the careers of three of our company’s leaders.
 Their experiences and insights inspire us and demonstrate the many choices women make to determine and shape their careers.

-Prior to Nelson, Melita worked for several staffing organizations and in other service sectors.
+Earlier in her career, Melita worked for several staffing organizations and in other service sectors.
 Anyone who works with Mel knows she’s a big picture, innovative strategist who impacts company results through multi-channel marketing and business operations.